peterjc/thapbi-pict/docs/examples/recycled_water/build_db.rst

 found and removed 64 left prefixes.
-This was followed by running ``cutadapt -a GCACATCGATGAAGAACGCT ...`` which trimmed 1439 sequences (99.9%) and warned that the "adapter" might be incomplete because the sequence preceeding it was highly conserved.
+This was followed by running ``cutadapt -a GCACATCGATGAAGAACGCT ...`` which trimmed 1439 sequences (99.9%) and warned that the "adapter" might be incomplete because the sequence preceding it was highly conserved.
 That left 1451 sequences, but with many duplicates.
 This was made non-redundant giving 841 unique sequences with de-duplicated entries recorded with semi-colon separated FASTA title lines.